jiaming-sec/threat-modeling/docs/introduction.md

 # Introduction to Threat Modeling

-Threat modeling is a proactive security process that helps identify, understand, and mitigate potential security risks within a system.
-It encourages developers, engineers, and security professionals to think like attackers and design systems with defense in depth from the ground up.
+Threat modeling is a proactive security practice that identifies and mitigates potential security threats and vulnerabilities within a system.
+It is a critical activity in secure software development and system design, helping teams anticipate potential attack paths and design defenses before threats are realized.

 ## Why Threat Modeling?

-- 🛡️ **Identify vulnerabilities early:** Helps detect security flaws during design, saving time and cost.
+- 🛡️ **Identify vulnerabilities early**: Catch weaknesses before they’re exploited.
-- 🔍 **Understand attacker perspectives:** Encourages teams to analyze how their systems could be attacked.
-- 🎯 **Prioritize mitigation:** Focuses attention on the most critical and impactful threats.
+- 🧠 **Understand attacker perspectives**: Adopt an adversarial mindset to outsmart threats.
+- 🗂️ **Prioritize security investments**: Focus on what matters most.
-- 📈 **Improve communication:** Encourages collaboration across development, operations, and security teams.
+- 🤝 **Improve team collaboration**: Align security, dev, ops, and product teams.
+- 📈 **Meet compliance goals**: Satisfy standards like ISO 27001, SOC 2, HIPAA, etc.
 ## When Should You Perform Threat Modeling?

 - During the design of a new system or application